XpiritBV/BlazorBicepWorkshop/Lab2-Blazor.md

     public record Quote(string?
 UserName, InsuranceType InsuranceType, decimal AmountPerMonth);
     ```

-### 2. Add Web API code
+### 2. Add Web API code to the 'Server' project
-- Create a folder named 'Services' in the root of the project.
-(So, at the same level of the 'Controllers' folder)
+- Create a folder named 'Services' in the root of the 'Server' project.
+Make sure that it is created at the same level of the 'Controllers' folder that is already present.
 - Add a Nuget Package reference to include 'Microsoft.Experimental.Collections':
 ```
 cd .\Server